boudreaulogic/Agora/README.md

 3. **SSL** — Let's Encrypt or Cloudflare for HTTPS
 4. **Backups** — Automated PostgreSQL backups

-Each client/organization gets its own Docker instance and database — this is not multi-tenant SaaS.
-Typical cost: ~$100/month per deployment on DigitalOcean.

 ### Environment Variables

 See [`.env.example`](.env.example) for all configuration options.